Golden Triangle Tour by Train

 3. Albert Hall Museum

-• 06:00 am: Option to visit Taj Mahal at sunrise, followed by breakfast at your hotel and time to relax before departure.
+• 06:00 am: You will have the chance to visit the Taj Mahal again for sunrise followed by breakfast at your hotel on your Golden Triangle Tour from Delhi.

-• 08: 00 am – Depart for Jaipur with stop en route at Fatehpur Sikri to explore the ancient fortified desert city of palaces, with its unique mosque.
+• 08: 00 am – Depart for Jaipur with stops en route at Fatehpur SIKRI to explore the fortified desert city of palaces.

-• 15:00 pm – On arrival in Jaipur, check-in to hotel for a short break before sightseeing.
+• 03:00 pm – On arrival in Jaipur, you will be checked into your hotel for a short break before sightseeing.

 Day